 What is your age (circle): 20-30, 30-40, 40-50, 50-60, 60+

-Sometimes, category overlap is less obvious: James Brown reports on a questionnaire where educators were asked to indicate what percentage of their time they spent in various activities, including ‘classroom teaching’ and ‘teacher training’.
-As it turned out, at least some of the respondents happened to be university lecturers involved in teacher education, for whom the two categories were identical in meaning, and this seems to have caused some confusion (2001, p.
-48).
+Sometimes, category overlap is less obvious: James Brown (2001: 48) tells a story about a questionnaire where educators were asked what percentage of their time they spent in various activities, including ‘classroom teaching’ and ‘teacher training’.
+This created a lot of confusion, because as it turned out, some of the respondents happened to be university lecturers involved in teacher education, and for them the two categories were identical in meaning.

 How to avoid such problems